Thomas James Conaty: Rector of the Catholic University of America

-In September 1896, Pope Leo XIII removed Bishop John J. Keane as rector of CUA.
-This was allegedly due to Keane's liberal-leaning policies.This happened during a national conflict between traditional members of the American hierarchy who favored more control by the Vatican and liberals who want American bishops to wield more power.
+In September 1896, Pope Leo XIII removed Bishop John J. Keane as rector of The Catholic University of America.
+This was allegedly due to Keane's liberal-leaning policies.
+This happened during a national conflict between traditional members of the American hierarchy who favored more control by the Vatican and liberals who want American bishops to wield more power.
 The Keane removal led to rumors that the board of trustees would also remove Cardinal James Gibbons, the CUA chancellor, and Archbishop John Ireland, a trustee, from their positions.
-At a meeting in October 1896, the board selected three candidates for rector to send to the pope: Conaty; Reverend Daniel J. Riordan of Chicago and Reverend Joseph F. Mooney, vicar general of the Archdiocese of New York.Conaty was neither an outspoken liberal nor conservative, making him acceptable to both sides.In November 1896, the pope selected Conaty as the new rector.
+At a meeting in October 1896, the board selected three candidates for rector to send to the pope: Conaty; Reverend Daniel J. Riordan of Chicago and Reverend Joseph F. Mooney, vicar general of the Archdiocese of New York.
+Conaty was neither an outspoken liberal nor conservative, making him acceptable to both sides.
+In November 1896, the pope selected Conaty as the new rector.
 He was installed by Gibbons on January 19, 1897.

 At the time of Conaty's appointment as rector, Cardinal Mariano Rampolla wrote to Gibbons to say that Leo XIII wanted to bestow ecclesiastical honor upon Conaty "in order to add dignity to the office."
 Gibbons suggested appointing Conaty a bishop but Rampolla replied that it was too soon to elevate him to that rank.
 Instead, Leo XIII elevated Conaty to the rank of domestic prelate in June 1897.

 Soon after Conaty entered office, a group of faculty and trustees demanded that his dismiss the conservative professor of dogmatic theology, Reverend Joseph Schroeder, whom they believed played a role in Keane's removal.
 Conaty then asked the CUA trustees to remove Schroeder to restore peace among the faculty.
 After a heated discussion between liberal and conservative members, the board recommended Schroeder's dismissal, but left the decision to the pope.
 Leo XIII ultimately settled the case by transferring Schroeder to the University of Münster in the German Empire later in 1897.